Type

 Abbreviation

-Coking is a a semi-batch cyclic Process that thermally cracks a variety of Residual Oil Feeds from the ADU or VDU or Decant Oil from the FCC into Light Gases, Naphtha, Diesel, Heavy Gas Oil and Petroleum Coke.
+Coking is a semi-batch cyclic process that thermally cracks a variety of Residual Oil feeds from the ADU or VDU or Decant Oil from the FCC into Light Gases, Naphtha, Diesel, Heavy Gas Oil and Petroleum Coke.

 Adapted from Thru-Plus® Delayed Coking, Bechtel